GlobalSuite® API

 • Export records to store them in a repository or data lake (EDL).

-You can consult the GlobalSuite® API through the documentation repository GlobalSuite® API.
+You can consult the GlobalSuite® API through the documentation repository API GlobalSuite®.
 You can also perform tests directly to verify the operations it provides, including reading, writing, modifying, or deleting data.

 NOTE: If you want to start using the GlobalSuite® APIs, please contact your provider.

-There are demo environments available that can be requested to review and perform integration tests on the available APIs:
+Demo environments are available upon request to review and test integration with the available APIs:

 Europe: